rl5849/SIS/API/readme.md

 ### Get Student

-Gets information about a student.
+Gets information about a student

 #### Endpoint